enketo/enketo-core/README.md

 	modelStr: globalXMLInstance,
 	// optional string of an existing instance to be edited
 	instanceStr: null,
-	// optional boolean whether this instance has been submitted already
+	// optional boolean whether this instance has ever been submitted before
 	submitted: false,
-	// optional array of objects containing {id: 'someInstanceId', xmlStr: '<root>external instance content</root>'}
+	// optional array of external data objects containing:
+	// {id: 'someInstanceId', xmlStr: '<root>external instance content</root>'}
 	external = []
 };

 // instantiate a form, with 2 parameters var form = new Form( formSelector, data);

-//initialize the form and capture any load errors var loadErrors = form.init();
+// initialize the form and capture any load errors var loadErrors = form.init();

-//submit button handler for validate button
+// submit button handler for validate button
 $( '#submit' ).on( 'click', function() {
-    form.validateForm();
+    form.validateForm()
+    	.then(function (valid){
-    if ( !form.isValid() ) {
+    		if ( !valid ) {
        			alert( 'Form contains errors.
 Please see fields marked in red.' );
     		} else {
         		// Record is valid!
         		var record = form.getDataStr();

         		// reset the form view
         		form.resetView();

-        // reinstantiate a new form with the default model form = new Form( 'form.or:eq(0)', { modelStr: modelStr } );
+        		// reinstantiate a new form with the default model form = new Form( formSelector, { modelStr: modelStr } );

         		// do what you want with the record
     		}
+    	});
 } );

 ```